stackitcloud/terraform-provider-stackit/docs/resources/cdn_custom_domain.md

 Optional:

 - `certificate` (String, Sensitive) The PEM-encoded TLS certificate.
 Required for custom certificates.
 - `private_key` (String, Sensitive) The PEM-encoded private key for the certificate.
 Required for custom certificates.
+The certificate will be updated if this field is changed.

 Read-Only:

 - `version` (Number) A version identifier for the certificate.
+Required for custom certificates.
 The certificate will be updated if this field is changed.